 This function is called just after the default project has been created, and is executed in the directory of the created package.
 Here is a step by step of what happens when a project is created with {golem}:

-4. R moves to the newly created project, and runs the project_hook function
+{golem}template is copied to this directory - R moves to the newly created project, and runs the

 The project_hook function takes three mandatory parameters, which are passed from create_golem: